-To operate any commercial transport vehicle and load, unload, or transport fish or reptiles and amphibians, you must have one of the following LDWF-issued licenses.
+To operate any commercial transport vehicle and load, unload, or transport fish, reptiles, or amphibians, you must have one of the following LDWF-issued licenses.
 Common carriers are exempt from these license requirements.
-In addition, transport license requirements do not apply to processed fish or fish products (drying to a point of dehvdration canning salting breading and cooking for immediate consumption)
+In addition, transport license requirements do not apply to processed fish or fish products (drying to a point of dehydration, canning, salting, breading, and cooking for immediate consumption).